Using the Body Tracking API

 Getting more results

-When the fitting is enabled at the initial configuration stage, more results are available according to the chosen BODY_FORMAT.
-All local rotation and translation of each keypoint become available to the user with BODY_FORMAT::BODY_34 or BODY_FORMAT::BODY_38 format.
+When fitting is enabled at the initial configuration stage, more results become available according to the chosen BODY_FORMAT.
+The local rotation and translation of each keypoint become available to the user with the BODY_FORMAT::BODY_34 or BODY_FORMAT::BODY_38 format.

 Code Example